hilalongel/DSA-210-project/README.md

 The film industry experiences fluctuations in moviegoer attendance throughout the year.
 Understanding how **seasons affect movie preferences and audience numbers** can provide valuable insights for movie studios, distributors, and marketers regarding their release strategies.

-Additionally, this topic is personally meaningful to me as I am interested in **data analysis, cinema, and human behavior patterns**.
+Additionally, this topic is personally meaningful for me as I am interested in **data analysis, cinema, and human behavior patterns**.

 ---
 ## Hypothesis